UygarDeniz/UygarDeniz/README.md

 ## Hi, my name is Deniz👋

-🎓 New Graduate Computer Engineer
+- 🎓 New Graduate Computer Engineer
-🌍 Interested in Full-Stack Development
+- 🌍 Interested in Full-Stack Development
+- 🌱 I’m currently learning Django

 Excited to start my career as a software engineer, work on impactful projects and continuously grow as an engineer.
 Welcome to my GitHub!